 Introduction to Treatment

-Patients seek help from a psychotherapist because they experience difficulties in life, relationships, work, and how they feel about themselves.
+Patients seek help from a psychotherapist because they experience difficulties in life, relationships, work, or how they feel about themselves.
 They may feel stuck in some way that they may not yet be able to identify, or they may have readily identifiable psychological symptoms.
-It may be helpful for them to have someone listen to their story without judgment and accept them as they are.
-It may also be helpful if someone offers hope for change, clinical judgment, and a procedure to achieve relief from their emotional suffering.
-Part of our goal as psychotherapists also involves helping the patient become curious enough to establish flexible and adaptive meanings for experiences that may seem to the patient meaningless, confusing, or overwhelmingly painful.
+There is usually therapeutic benefit in someone listening to their story without judgment.
+It is also usually helpful if someone offers judgment in the form of genuine hope for change and a procedure to achieve relief from emotional suffering.
+Part of our goal as psychotherapists also involves helping the patient become curious about him/herself, enabling greater possibility of change in perspectives about meaning and experience.

 When a suffering individual seeks psychotherapeutic help, there is an immediate benefit which has been described as the restoration of hope or of morale, activated in most people simply from seeking help.
-In fact three phases have been described as typical of a psychotherapeutic encounter (Howard et al., 1993; Howard et al., 1996):
+Three phases have been described as typical of a psychotherapeutic encounter (Howard et al., 1993; Howard et al., 1996):